AlexsLemonade/scpca-nf/external-instructions.md

 ### Preparing the cell type project metadata file

 All libraries within a given project will use the same reference dataset for each of `SingleR` and `CellAssign`, respectively.
-To specify these references, you will need to provide an additional workflow parameter `celltype_project_metafile` containing the path/uri to a TSV file with information about cell type annotation references, for each of `SingleR` and `CellAssign`, for each project you wish to annotate.

 The `celltype_project_metafile` file should contain these five columns with the following information (see the example file in [`examples/example_project_celltype_metadata.tsv`](examples/example_project_celltype_metadata.tsv)):

 | column_id             | contents                                                                                                                                |